 “There were giants [Nephilim] in the earth in those days; and also after that, when the sons of God came in unto the daughters of men, and they bare children to them, the same became mighty men which were of old, men of renown” (Genesis 6:4).

-God has ever warned His followers not to marry unbelievers, because of the great danger to which the believer is thus exposed and to which he usually succumbs (Deut.
-7:3, 4; Joshua 23:12, 13; Ezra 9:2; Neh.
-13:25; 2 Cor.
-6:14, 15).
+God has ever warned His followers not to marry unbelievers, because of the great danger to which the believer is thus exposed and to which he usually yields (Deuteronomy 7:3, 4; Joshua 23:12, 13; Ezra 9:2; Nehemiah 13:25; 2 Corinthians 6:14, 15).
 But the Sethites did not heed the warnings.
-Guided by sense attractions, they were not content with the beautiful daughters of the godly race, and often preferred Cainite brides.
+Guided by physical attractions, they were not content with the beautiful daughters of the godly race, and often preferred Cainite corrupt women.

 In His service,